kkevinm/iTunes-Discord-RP/README.md

 2) * *Q*: Gatekeeper won't let me run the app/jar on my Mac!
    * *A*: Right-click on the app/jar file and hit **Open**.
 Then hit **Open** in the dialog that appears.
 After doing it this way, the app should open fine just by double clicking on it.
 3) * *Q*: Can I hide the app's window?
-   * *A*: Yes, if your system supports it, the app will show a button on the menu bar.
+   * *A*: Yes, if your system supports it, the app will show a button on the menu bar / system tray.
 Clicking on it will hide (or show, if clicking it again) the main window.

 ## Screenshots
 ### Status preview